 Length: 90 minutes

 This an introductory presentation on advance care planning, designed to show people of all ages why these conversations matter long before a crisis.
 This session breaks down what it really means to make end-of-life decisions, how to choose a healthcare representative, and how to approach difficult conversations with loved ones in a way that feels grounded, respectful, and doable.
-While thinking about these topics can feel intimidating, my goal is to peel back the curtain and make the process approachable, empowering, and even reassuring.
-This is a true beginner-friendly introduction, with the option to follow up through more in-depth workshops or individualized 1:1 planning sessions for those ready to take the next step.

 Price: $100